ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * the media server adapts to application-level feedback from the media player and reduces its own sending rate,
 * the transport protocol sends media segments at the new, lower rate and confirms that this new, lower rate is "safe" because no transport-level loss is occurring, but
 * because the media server continues to send at the new, lower rate, the transport protocol's maximum sending rate is now limited by the amount of information the media server queues for transmission, so
-* the transport protocol cannot probe for available path bandwidth by sending at a higher rate until the media receiver signals the media server that the media server can increase its media segment sending rate.
+* the transport protocol cannot probe for available path bandwidth by sending at a higher rate until the media receiver requests segments that buffer enough data for the transport to perform the probing.

 To avoid these types of situations, which can potentially affect all the users whose streaming media segments traverse a bottleneck, there are several possible mitigations that streaming operators can use.
 However, the first step toward mitigating a problem is knowing that a problem is occurring.